gjcarneiro/pybindgen/doc/tutorial.rst

                     decref_method='Unref',
                     peekref_method='PeekRef'))

-The above allows pybindgen to maintain and track the reference count of the MyClass object while the code below shows how we can declare a function taking a pointer as input::
+The above allows PyBindGen to maintain and track the reference count of the MyClass object while the code below shows how we can declare a function taking a pointer as input::